Back to blog

 • several months

-• up to around one year
+• up to about one year

-Step 1: Choose a provider
+Step 1: Choose an insurer

-Step 2: Complete online application
+Step 2: Complete the online application

 • personal details

-• intended stay duration
+• length of stay

-Step 3: Receive confirmation
+Step 3: Receive your insurance certificate

-You receive an insurance certificate.
+After you sign up, you receive an insurance certificate.

 • visa applications

-• pre-enrollment transition period
+• the transition period before enrollment

 Is incoming insurance accepted for enrollment?